Analysis of a time-delayed HIV/AIDS epidemic model with education campaigns: Introduction

-The density of information $Z(t)$ is assumed to be proportional to the number of regional and global organizations providing information and educational campaigns on HIV prevention, and the number of such organizations is in general proportional to the number of infections in the population.
-We suppose that there is intracellular constant delay time $u\ge 0$ between the initial infection of cells by HIV and when a cell becomes infectious.
-The infection transmission rates upon interaction with the infected group $I(t)$ are denoted by $\beta_{0,u},\beta_{1,u}$, and $\beta_{2,u}$ and correspond respectively, to the groups $S_0, S_1$ and $S_2$.
-In addition to the natural death rates $\mu_i$, $i = S_0, S_1, S_2, I, R$ of each group, we denote by $d>0$ the HIV/AIDS induced death rate on the infected population.
+The infection transmission rates upon interaction with the infected group $I(t)$ are denoted by $\beta_{0,u},\beta_{1,u}$, and $\beta_{2,u}$ and correspond respectively, to the groups $S_0, S_1$, and $S_2$.
+In addition to the natural death rate $\mu$, which is the same for all subgroups, we denote by $d>0$ the HIV/AIDS induced death rate on the infected population.
 A schematic relationship between model classes is provided in Figure~\ref{fig:flowchart}.

 Table~\ref{tab:table1} provides a summary description of the model parameters.
 The values of the parameters in Table~\ref{tab:table1} together with the parameters to be estimated are provided in Section~\ref{sec3}.